Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 15, 2024

 • Pleuritis

-The first signs of asbestos exposure are the symptoms of related diseases.
-These symptoms include shortness of breath, chest tightness or pain, dry cough, wheezing, difficulty swallowing, loss of appetite and weight loss.
-Unfortunately, there are no asbestos exposure signs that are noticeable before an asbestos-related disease develops.
+The first signs of asbestos exposure are symptoms of related diseases.
+These symptoms include shortness of breath, chest pain, a dry cough and wheezing.
+Unfortunately, no signs appear before the disease develops.

 Removing Asbestos Popcorn Ceilings